everyskills/TheBossBaby/README.md

-## TheBoosBaby for cross-platform v1.0.0
+## TheBossBaby for cross-platform v1.0.0

-TheBoosBaby is a Search extendable app with plugins and fetchers
+TheBossBaby is a Search extendable app with plugins and fetchers